SoftwareAG/c8y-docs/content/about-doc/content-overview.md

 layout: bundle
 ---

-The Cumulocity IoT documentation on this website contains the following information:
+The Cumulocity IoT documentation on this website contains the following information.

 <table>
 <col width = 150>